Intergenerational Church Toolkit

 - Dear Parents, Thank You for Bringing Your Children to Worship encourages families and reminds others why worshiping together is a blessing for all.

 - What do you call an area of the sanctuary that’s specifically set aside for young children during worship?
 At Grace Lutheran Church it’s called a Pray-Ground.
+Learn more in this article from Traci Smith, and check out this “prayground box” idea from Flame Creative Kids.

 - Here’s a letter to help families prepare their children to listen to the sermon.